 Forget thoughts about having the time or no time skills or no skills etc.

-As you become more and more excited about your running goal, you will discover new positive aspects of yourself, which supports your goal.
+As you become more and more excited about your running goal, you will discover new positive aspects of yourself, which support your goal.

 2. Write Down Your Personal Marathon Goal on Your Worksheet!